 Alternatively, you could use these mesh bags as an innovative gift wrapping solution.
 Do not throw them away!

 Broccoli, undoubtedly, is one of the most antioxidant-rich vegetables that one could consume.
 But besides the numerous ways to savor broccoli florets, there are equally innumerable ways in which the stem could be utilised.
-Broccoli stalks have tons of nutritional value and you could make a nutrient-rich raw snack or soup out of it, among a host of other dishes.
+Broccoli stalks are a great option to reuse kitchen waste as have tons of nutritional value and you could make a nutrient-rich raw snack or soup out of it, among a host of other dishes.

 What’s a good dish without hints of onion and garlic?

 Indian homes swear by these two ingredients, which in turn gives way to heaps of onion and garlic skins in the kitchen waste.
-Instead of throwing away the skin, use it to make delicious homemade soup stock, since the skin holds more nutritional value.
+Instead of throwing away the skin, reuse this kitchen waste to make delicious homemade soup stock, since the skin holds more nutritional value.

 This yummy tropical fruit is available round the year but its peak season is during the summer.
 We love the juicy and tangy taste of this delectable fruit.
 But did you know you could grow this in your own kitchen?
 Just save the top of your pineapple and plant it in your garden to grow your own pineapples.

 Save those potato peels the next time you make your favourite fries.
-These can be placed directly on sore eyes, burns, boils, and infections.
+A way to reuse this kitchen waste is to apply it directly on sore eyes, burns, boils, and infections.
 Potato peels inhibit bacteria from infecting the wound further.
 You can also rub potato peels on your sunburns for relief.